humemai/agent-room-env-v2/cb/README.md

 # Agent for RoomEnv-v2

-- This repo trains an agent with a GNN that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env)
+- This directory contains an agent with a GNN-CB that interacts with the [RoomEnv-v2](https://github.com/humemai/room-env)
-- HumemAI-QA learns a question answering function with contextual bandit.
-- HumemAI-QA is built on [HumemAI-Unified](https://github.com/humemai/agent-room-env-v2-gnn)

 ## Prerequisites